aandurao/IMA207/README.md

-# IMA207 - Labs & Project
+# IMA207 - Remote sensing / Industrial applications - Labs & Project
-This repository is dedicated to the labs of the course IMA207 - Télédétection / Applications industrielles from Télécom Paris.
+This repository is dedicated to the labs of the course IMA207 - Remote sensing / Industrial applications from Télécom Paris.